jbillcliffe/portfolio2-hypermarket-cheap/README.md

 - Creating starting cash, stock and special offers are all random.
 - It determines the stock when an item is added, removes it from the shop, deals with the cash and updates the amount of basket items!
 - It will also then make assessments of what to do based on remaining stock.
-Such as changing classes to out of stock, removing buttons.etc.
+Such as changing classes to out of stock, removing buttons etc.
 - It can tell you when you have run out of money.
 (Sorry).
 [View](readme/shop/out-of-money.png "Not enough money to purchase the item in the picture")
 - It will alert you if you try to put something into your basket that is not available.
 [View](readme/shop/no-stock-alert.png "Can't add an item that is no longer in stock")